Hiking the Mauʻumae Ridge Trail to Puʻu Lanipō on Oʻahu, Hawaiʻi

 Mauʻumae Ridge Trail

-As the trail moves further up the ridge, you will encounter numerous steep sections, and the overgrowth inevitably gets worse as the trail gets closer to Puʻu Kainawaʻanui.
+As the Mauʻumae Ridge Trail moves higher, the overgrowth inevitably gets worse as the trail gets closer to Puʻu Kainawaʻanui.

 The pants below are my recommendations that hold up the best with the overgrowth here in Hawaiʻi, but with any hiking pants that need to be durable, make sure that they are at or near 100% nylon.
 This is really the most important factor!